-Elizabeth Quiroz is an Indigenous global speaker, author, entrepreneur, and graduate of Arizona State University, with a Master of Arts degree in Social Justice and Human Rights.
-Her Native American roots are from the Yucatan Peninsula (Mayan people), the State of Mexico (Hñahñu (Otomi) people), and El Salvador (Pipil people), who are Aztec descendants.
+Elizabeth Quiroz is an author and graduate of Arizona State University, with a Master of Arts degree in Social Justice and Human Rights.
 Elizabeth is currently at Liberty University to obtain her Ed.D. degree in Christian Leadership: Ministry Leadership.
 Her goal is to become a Faith Based Human Rights Activist where she can help make a positive impact on the lives of those transitioning through the justice system.
 As Elizabeth pursues this goal, she also serves as an Social Worker who assists adults and children through the Child Welfare System at Dependency Legal Services in Santa Rosa, California, and she serves as a human trafficking victim advocate.